Back

 A: Call the AACN customer care or contact them via website to find out your CCRN score.
 (800) 899-2226.

-Q: Can I apply if I already have a MSN degree?
+Q: Can I apply if I already have an MSN?

 A: Yes.